Inverse distance weighted (IDW) interpolation using spatstat

 plot(result)

-This is readily converted back to a terra raster for comparison with the original surface.
+This can be converted back to a terra raster for comparison with the original surface.

 Like I said, IDW is not necessarily a great interpolation method!